pippinbarr/cart263-2021/topics/ai/ml5js-object-detector.md

 ## ObjectDetector

 ObjectDetector is a feature of ml5.js that provides access to models which perform object detection in images.
-In essence it lets us provide an image (via an image or video file, or through the webcam) and the model will label objects detected in that image.
+In essence it lets us provide an image (via an image or video file, or through the webcam) and the model will label any objects detected in that image.

 The best way to understand this feature is, unsurprisingly, to read its documentation.